Douyin Income Revealed: How Much Can You Earn at Different Follower Counts? Real Data Fully Analyzed

 - Positively correlated but non-linear: More followers means higher income potential, but not in equal proportion

-- Threshold effects: Some monetization methods have minimum follower requirements (e.g., Creator Fund requires 10,000)
+- Threshold effects: Some monetization methods have minimum follower requirements (e.g., TikTok's current Creator Rewards Program requires 10,000; Douyin's China version has no such program)

 - Ceiling effects: Once follower count reaches a certain level, income growth slows